vleue/bevy_workshop/bevy-workshop/src/intro/updating.md

 # Updating the World

-Another characteristic of splash screen is that they don't stay forever.
+A key characteristic of a splash screen is that it doesn't stay forever.
 Let's remove the title after two seconds.

 ```rust,no_run
 # extern crate bevy;